xslau/CryptoX/README.md

 DESCRIPTION
 ----------------------------------------------------------------------------
 ----------------------------------------------------------------------------
-The purpose of this program is to provide an isolated progrma that can generate random passwords, create character to symbol subsititution password suggestions, and decode/encode Atbesh Cryptograms.
+The purpose of this program is to provide an isolated program that can generate random passwords, create character to symbol substitution password suggestions, and decode/encode Atbesh Cryptograms.
 ----------------------------------------------------------------------------
 ----------------------------------------------------------------------------